 No More Bags

-Across all of the bagless vacuums, made not only by Dyson, there is a common theme of problems that users complain about.
+For bagless vacuums, there is a common set of problems that people tend to complain about.

 Firstly, how quickly the dustbin fills up and requires digging to get tangled hair and dust removed.
 Bagless vacuums usually end up with debris wrapped around the filter/motor housing and require you to dig it out.
 Yuck!